River Nene: Below Peterborough

-The 1852 Drainage and Improvement Act gave the Commissioners wide powers to manage the river, but created an administrative structure that was too complex to be workable.
+The Nene Valley Drainage and Navigation Improvement Act 1852 (15 & 16 Vict. c. cxxviii) gave the commissioners wide powers to manage the river, but created an administrative structure that was too complex to be workable.
 With the river in a poor state, James Rendel was appointed as engineer, and began dredging the channel and raising the banks, which cost £124,000.
-Another Act of Parliament was obtained in 1854, to allow the Commissioners to borrow £325,000 to pay for the work.
+Another act of Parliament, the Nene Valley Drainage and Navigation Improvement (Amendment) Act 1854 (17 & 18 Vict. c. lxxxii) was obtained in 1854, to allow the commissioners to borrow £325,000 to pay for the work.
 A new iron swing bridge was built in Wisbech, to replace a narrow stone bridge which restricted the flow of the river, and although it was tested on installation, it was not operated subsequently.
 In 1856 a very high tide came within two feet of the newly installed pilings.
 Dams across the river were built at Waldersea and Guyhirn, and an underwater weir was constructed below the bridge at Wisbech.
-Wisbech Corporation took the Commissioners to court in 1859 for obstructing the river, and when an initial judgement was made in their favour, gangs of men destroyed most of the Waldersea dam overnight.
-An appeal to the Court of Chancery by the Commissioners also failed, and the dams were removed, as was the Wisbech weir, after an accident involving a train of lighters.
+Wisbech Corporation took the commissioners to court in 1859 for obstructing the river, and when an initial judgment was made in their favour, gangs of men destroyed most of the Waldersea dam overnight.
+An appeal to the Court of Chancery by the commissioners also failed, and the dams were removed, as was the Wisbech weir, after an accident involving a train of lighters.

 Navigation was always hampered by the Northey Gravel shoal near Dog-in-a-Doublet.
 Together with a sluice, this prevented salt water from entering the Thorney River, and the Duke of Bedford had obtained an injunction in 1865 to prevent interference with it.
 An appeal to have the injunction removed in 1880 failed.
 A dock covering 13 acre was built at Sutton Bridge at this time, but the outer wall collapsed on 9 June 1881, a few days before it was officially opened, and the estimated repair costs of £160,000 resulted in the project failing.
 Sporadic traffic managed to use the river, but its condition continued to deteriorate.

-In 1893, a boating tragedy occurred near Sutton Bridge, in which 9 people died.
+In 1893, a boating tragedy occurred near Sutton Bridge, in which nine people died.